moby/moby/experimental/docker-stacks-and-bundles.md

 Create and update a stack

 Options:
-  -f, --bundle string   Path to a bundle (Default: STACK.dsb)
+  -f, --bundle string   Path to a bundle (Default: STACK.dab)
       --help            Print usage
 ```